 You might be thinking: me, a nerd?
 Don’t worry.
-Dan does not expect all of his students to reach fully-fledged nerd-dom.
-But Dan does do his utmost to ensure that each of his students reaches a deeper understanding of GMAT content, develops a stronger grasp of the exam’s inner-secrets, and gains an overall appreciation for the exam.
-Some of Dan’s students have even remarked that they enjoy the GMAT after taking his class.
-If you can learn to love it, you’ve definitely found the nerd within.
+Dan does not expect all of his students to reach full-fledged nerd-dom.
+But Dan does do his utmost to ensure that his students reach a deeper understanding of GMAT content, develop a stronger grasp of the exam’s inner secrets, and gain an overall appreciation for the exam.

-When he is not teaching the GMAT, Dan can be found enjoying the great outdoors, philosophizing over a single malt, cooking dinners with his lovely wife, or working on a top-secret entrepreneurial venture in Chicago.
-Maybe it’s not completely top-secret — if you ask, he’d be happy to tell you more.
+When he is not teaching the GMAT or dangling from the indoor cliffs of First Ascent, Dan can be found enjoying the great outdoors, philosophizing over a single malt, and cooking dinners with his lovely wife.